Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Methodology

 \subsubsection{Voice-based Steering through Fixed Commands}

 We utilize a voice-based steering locomotion method based on fixed commands, which is one of the most preferred hands-free techniques by users~\cite{hombeck2023tell}.
 It enables continuous directional control using a predefined set of voice commands.
-We selected this technique primarily because of its generic commands, which provide high adaptability across diverse virtual environments without requiring significant customization.
+We selected this technique mainly because of its generic commands, which provide high adaptability across diverse virtual environments without requiring extensive customization.
 In contrast, other voice-based locomotion methods often rely on environment-specific configurations or require extensive manual annotations, which limits their scalability in large or dynamic virtual environments.
 For instance, traditional landmark-based approaches require semantic mapping and labeling for all recognizable objects in the scene, demanding significant manual effort.
 Similarly, number-grid-based systems~\cite{hombeck2023tell} become increasingly impractical as the environment grows in size, as they would require an overwhelming number of grid identifiers to cover the entire space.

 In this technique, we utilized the VOSK speech recognition engine~\cite{shmyrev2020vosk} due to its robustness in handling a variety of voice commands and its demonstrated reliability in previous applications.
 Participants controlled movement through a predefined set of voice commands, including \texttt{<go forward>}, \texttt{<go back>}, \texttt{<turn left>}, \texttt{<turn right>}, and \texttt{<stop>}.
 Additional commands such as \texttt{<faster>} and \texttt{<slower>} are also supported, allowing users to adjust their walking speed dynamically across four discrete levels: 1.4\,m/s, 2.8\,m/s, 4.2\,m/s, and 5.6\,m/s.
-The baseline value of 1.4\,m/s aligns with the average human walking speed~\cite{OculusBestPractices}, ensuring comfort, while higher speeds enable more efficient exploration for experienced users~\cite{christou2017steering,caggianese2020freehand}.
+The baseline value of 1.4\,m/s approximates natural walking speed~\cite{OculusBestPractices} and was selected as the default comfort-oriented speed.
+Higher speeds were included to support more efficient traversal when participants chose to speed up, consistent with prior VR locomotion work using increased travel speeds~\cite{christou2017steering,caggianese2020freehand}.
+Prior immersive virtual travel work has also evaluated four discrete manual speed settings ranging from walking speed (1.5\,m/s) to fast running (8\,m/s), with intermediate values of 3.67\,m/s and 5.83\,m/s~\cite{freitag2016automatic}.
+Based on this precedent, our higher levels were included as optional speed-up settings for efficient traversal in the relatively large virtual town, rather than as assumed comfort-optimal speeds.
+We used integer multiples of the walking-speed baseline to make the \texttt{<faster>} and \texttt{<slower>} commands predictable and to avoid arbitrary speed increments.